-5.3.3 Finance Committee: The Finance Committee prepares a draft budget for presentation to the Board and, reviews and makes recommendations regarding 10 proposed major expenditures, and approves such expenditures subject to such policies and limitations on the Finance Committee’s authority as the Board may adopt.
-The President and Vice-President for Resources are ex officio members of this committee.
+5.2.3 Finance Committee.
+The Finance Committee prepares a draft budget for presentation to the Board and, reviews and makes recommendations regarding proposed major expenditures, and approves such expenditures subject to such policies and limitations on the Finance Committee’s authority as the Board may adopt.
+The President, Vice-President for Resources, and Director of Finance are ex officio members of this committee.
 The President, in consultation with the Board, shall appoint at least three additional members; provided that a majority of the members of the Finance Committee shall be Directors.

 Article 6.
 Notices and Communications; Miscellaneous

 6.1.
 Method of Giving Notice.
 Whenever under these By-laws notice is required to be given to any Director or Member, such notice shall be given in writing, addressed to such Director or Member, at that person’s address as it appears on the records of the Club, and such notice shall be deemed to be given at the time the same is deposited in the U.S. mail.

 6.1.1.
 Validity of Electronic Mail Communication.
 Members, Directors, and officers will be solicited to authorize the Club to transmit all communications including without limitation any ballot, notice, waiver of notice, proxy designation, or any consent to action by electronic mail communication to an electronic address provided to the Club by the appropriate party for that purpose.
 Such authorizations may be revoked by written notice to the Club, and shall be deemed revoked if the Club is unable to deliver two consecutive communications to the member in the manner authorized and the inability becomes known to the person responsible for giving the notice or communication.